amitsaha/amitsaha.github.io/content/on-sane-defaults.md

 On **host1**, since the application was not able to talk to the external services, the application was returning an error before it had reached the point to force the HTTPS redirect.
 On **host2**, since it could talk to these services, it reached the code where it was forcing the HTTPS redirect and things took its own course from there.
+Why the application server was doing the job of forcing HTTPS instead of in IIS is a whole other question.